 When you associate an elastic IP address with an instance, its current public IP address is released to the Amazon EC2 public IP address pool.
-If you disassociate an elastic IP address from the instance, the instance is automatically assigned a new public IP address within five to ten minutes.
+If you disassociate an elastic IP address from the instance, the instance is automatically assigned a new public IP address within a few minutes.